gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 > **NOTE**: SCP-style URLs, e.g., `git@example.com:group/project.git`, are not
 supported at this time.
+>
+These URLs must be converted to the format `scheme://git@domain/group/project.git`

 Entering the URL adds two features to the page - `Fingerprints` and `SSH public key authentication`: